 You can order at the publisher’s website, and online bookshops, for example Eden.
 If you are lucky enough to have a local bookshop, they can order if for you if its not in stock.
 My local bookshop, Browsers, is taking orders by phone and email.

 It has been a great privilege to be asked to write a retelling of the Bible for older children.
 The latest edition is

 As the title suggests, this retelling is a little different from some in that it is in continuous chapters, rather than broken into shorter separate stories.
 I have included subheadings to help the reader navigate their way through, but the emphasis is on the big themes, the overarching tale of God’s love for people, reaching through history.
 I learned so much in the writing of it, and am still learning.

 I drew on my experience of telling the stories of the Bible to children in school assemblies, junior church and all age services, and am deeply grateful to youngsters whose responses and questions have made me think so deeply, and who have vividly shown how important story and imagination are to our drawing closer to God.
 I also spent much time in study and prayer.
 I read every commentary I could, from many different traditions, and followed that with personal devotion – I spent time in prayer and reflection, seeking to enter into the stories imaginatively and allowing them to speak to me.

 This edition is aimed at older children, and young people, who may wish to get a feel for the big sweep, the scope of the Bible narrative.
-The text has also proved popular in work with the elderly.
+It works well as a resource for school assemblies, and Messy Church.
+The text has also proved popular in work with the elderly, including in care homes.
 It is a good size to hold in the hand, and carry with you.

 which is beautifully illustrated by Sophy Williams, and this second book is more likely to appeal to slightly younger children.
 This book won the Ultimate Christian Library Book award in 2012.
 You can read a review by Malcolm Guite here.